Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 Guys drop your project ideas here one by one we will start workig on it

-1.Making a security camera using laptop webcam and streaming it on local network using flask

-2.Raspberry Pi Spy Bot
+1.Raspberry Pi Spy Bot

-3.To make color based detection and tracking the object using openCV
+2.To make color based detection and tracking the object using openCV

-4.Making an AI that can Play GTA San Andreas Using Python --- Working On it  --- NEED HELP IN THIS
+3.Making an AI that can Play GTA San Andreas Using Python --- Working On it  --- NEED HELP IN THIS

-5.ToDo List App using Android & Java --- Work in Progress
+4.ToDo List App using Android & Java --- Work in Progress

-6.Typing Speed test using a GUI
+5.Typing Speed test using a GUI

-7.Internet Speed Meter GUI
+6.Internet Speed Meter GUI

-8.Telegram bot that can show movie ratings using python
+7.Telegram bot that can show movie ratings using python

-9.Arduino + Raspberry pi based robot car
+8.Arduino + Raspberry pi based robot car

-10.Raspberry Pi based video door bell using python
+9.Raspberry Pi based video door bell using python

-11.'Snake and Ladder' and 'Housii' game using python
+10.'Snake and Ladder' and 'Housii' game using python

 ## Projects Completed